J4skii/Learning-Disability-Detector/README.md

 - Updated requirements.txt with new dependencies.
 - Updated models.py with new schema changes.
 - Updated TODO.md with completed tasks.

+## Notes

+- Routing for the pages needs to be double checked.
+- Programs content is required.
+- Memory and phonetics content for the assessment is required.

 ## License